cylc/cylc-admin/docs/proposal-group-trigger.md

 1. satisfy all initial prerequisites (with --flow=new)

-#### C8_b general,k re-flow
+#### C8_b general, same flow

+1. pause the workflow, in case `remove` empties the task pool
-1. `cylc remove` all group members to erase the previous flow
+2. `cylc remove` all group members to erase the previous flow
-2. trigger the initial task(s) of the sub-graph
+3. trigger the initial task(s) of the sub-graph
-3. set any off-group prerequisites
+4. set any off-group prerequisites
+5. resume the workflow

 ### Comments